 The MCA amplifier range, now in 2nd generation, are a perfect match for the rest of the new lineup both cosmetically and sonically.
-The three models include the MCA 525 GEN2 (£3,495) Power Amplifier offering five channels rated at 225 watts per channel continuous power into 8 ohms.
-The MCA 325 GEN2 (£2,495) Power Amplifier includes three channels rated at 225 watts per channel continuous power into 8 ohms.
-Finally, the MCA 225 GEN2 (£1,995) Power Amplifier is a two channel power amplifier rated at 225 watts per channel continuous power into 8 ohms.
+The three models include the MCA 525 GEN2 (SGD $5,200) Power Amplifier offering five channels rated at 225 watts per channel continuous power into 8 ohms.
+The MCA 325 GEN2 (SGD $3,700) Power Amplifier includes three channels rated at 225 watts per channel continuous power into 8 ohms.
+Finally, the MCA 225 GEN2 (SGD $3,000) Power Amplifier is a two channel power amplifier rated at 225 watts per channel continuous power into 8 ohms.

-The new Anthem AVM, MRX, and MCA ranges will be available around the end of the year, but our advice would be to get your pre-orders in with dealers soon.
+Availability of the new Anthem AVM, MRX, and MCA ranges in this region has not yet been established.
 StereoNET has select models already pencilled in for a comprehensive review as they become available.

 StereoNET’s Founder and Publisher, born in UK and raised on British Hi-Fi before moving to Australia where he worked as an Engineer in both the audio and mechanical fields.

 Naim streamers gain TIDAL Connect in Firmware 3.7 update

 Fender x MoFi PrecisionDeck turntable borrows swamp ash wood from its bass guitar namesake for this limited...